archlinux-downgrade/downgrade/doc/downgrade.8.md

 ## DEFAULT BEHAVIORS

-By default, **downgrade** will search both local caches and the ALA
+By default, **downgrade** will search both local caches and the ALA.

 The package cache directory is read from the pacman configuration file by default, or set to */var/pacman/pkg/* when not found.